Nasa28/Shooter-Game/README.md

 # Shooter-Game

-> This is a space shooter game built with Phaser 3 and Javascript
+> A Space Shooter game built with Phaser 3,  Webpack 5, and JavaScript, that runs when deployed online.
+The player must kill all the enemies with lasers and avoid colliding with the enemies or the enemy lasers.
+The key entities in the game include the player, ChaserShip, CarrierShip, and GunShip.

 ![screenshot](/src/assets/img/readme1.png)